mfish0005/contacts/README.md

-2. Run `docker-compose up` or `docker-compose up -d` to start the containers.
+2. Run `docker-compose up` or `docker-compose up -d` to start the container.